Doctor Salary vs Other Professions: 2026 Income Comparison

 However, this is highly skewed by specialty.
 Primary care physicians have positive ROI, but far less than specialists.
 Meanwhile, 40% of master's degrees have negative ROI, including many in the arts and humanities .

-Work Hours and Lifestyle - The Hidden Pay Cut
+Work Hours and Lifestyle - Work Hours and Effective Compensation

 Salary comparisons rarely account for hours worked, which dramatically affect effective hourly rates.